abdullahshaker10/Task/README.md

    - Fetches all pods as objects.
    - Request Arguments: None.
-   - Return an array of coffe pods objects.
+   - Return an array of coffee pods objects.

    ```